Making your postgraduate application

-Before you can apply for permission to enter or remain in the UK under Tier 4 you will require a valid Confirmation of Acceptance for Studies or CAS.
+Before you can apply for permission to enter or remain in the UK under Student Route you will require a valid Confirmation of Acceptance for Studies or CAS.
 This is a ‘virtual document’similar to a database record.
 Each CAS has a unique reference number, and contains information about your course of study and your personal details.
 The CAS also includes details of the documents LJMU has used to assess your suitability as a student.

 As part of your visa application, you will need to present an original version of any document listed within your CAS.
 LJMU will only assign a CAS once you have satisfied the conditions of any offer made to you.
-In addition to any academic conditions or English language requirements, you may be asked to provide LJMU with specific pieces of supporting documentation (such as your passport), satisfying the University’s obligations as a Tier 4 Sponsor.
+In addition to any academic conditions or English language requirements, you may be asked to provide LJMU with specific pieces of supporting documentation (such as your passport), satisfying the University’s obligations as a Student Route Sponsor.

 Academic Technology Approval Scheme (ATAS)

 If you are an international student planning to undertake postgraduate study in certain science, engineering or technology disciplines, you will need to obtain an ATAS certificate before you can apply for a visa either to come to the UK (Entry Clearance) or to extend your current student visa (Leave to Remain).
 Before applying for your visa to come to the UK or to stay in the UK, check your CAS (Confirmation for Acceptance for Studies) statement which will state whether you need an ATAS certificate.
 You can consult the Foreign and Commonwealth Office website for a list of courses which are identified as ATAS applicable.
 For further guidance on ATAS, please email LJMU's International Admissions Team

 As soon as you have received an offer of a place at LJMU you should check whether you need a visa for entry into Britain.
 You are advised to do this as soon as you can as the visa application process can take a long time.